VincentLi1216/airboard/README.md

 ---
 # Features
 ## Corner Selector
+The Corner Selector offers a user-friendly interface, enabling users to swiftly and accurately define regions of interest.
+With this tool, precise selection is accomplished in a single step, streamlining the user experience for enhanced productivity.
 ![image](./md_attachment/select_corner.gif)
 ## Auto Obstacle Mask
+Airboard's sophisticated obstacle recognition technology can identify obstructions in the frame and create high-precision masks.
+This feature facilitates the seamless combination of images, ensuring clarity and continuity in visual outputs.
 ![image](./md_attachment/color_mask.gif)

 ## Find Critical Indices
+This feature tackles the challenge of pinpointing critical frames in long videos(1 hour +).
+By analyzing each frame, the algorithm smartly extracts the most comprehensive and relevant notes, optimizing content assimilation from lengthy recordings.
 ![image](./md_attachment/figure.png)

 ## Combine Image
+In instances where obstacles are detected, the system intelligently employs multiple images to construct the most comprehensive and unobstructed view, ensuring the integrity and completeness of visual information.
 ![image](./md_attachment/91.png)
 ![image](./md_attachment/combine.gif)

 ## Skippable Process
+Recognizing the need for flexibility in development, the Skippable Process feature allows developers to bypass specific time-consuming tasks, facilitating efficient exploration and fine-tuning of the project.
 ![image](./md_attachment/skip_process.gif)

 ---